RuiKurumi/Agrismart/README.md

 # 🧅 AgriSmart

 A Decision Support System (DSS) for Filipino onion farmers, combining real-time weather data, AI-powered advisory, and farm management tools into a mobile-first platform.
+Following the Agile Development model, this repository is a representation of our progress in our Capstone Project.

 ---